odoo/odoo/addons/web_graph/doc/index.rst

 Date/datetime
 -------------

 Dates and datetimes are always a little tricky.
 There is a special syntax for grouping them by intervals.
+Most of the time, the interval can be specified as a suffix:

 * field_date:day,
 * field_date:week,